 We maintain a website at www.universallogistics.com.
 The information on our website is not a part of this proxy statement, and it is not incorporated into any other filings we make with the SEC.
 We use our website as a means of disclosing material non-public information and for complying with our disclosure obligations under the SEC's Regulation FD.
 Such disclosures typically will be included within the Investor Relations section of our website.
-Accordingly, investors should monitor the Investor Relations section of our website, in addition to following our press releases, SEC filings, and public conference calls and webcasts.
+Accordingly, investors should monitor the Investor Relations section of our press releases, SEC filings, and public conference calls and webcasts.